pyngrok - A Python wrapper for ngrok; programmatic tunnels for ingress, webhooks, demos, and APIs¶

 conda install -c conda-forge pyngrok

-is now available as a package to our Python projects,
+That’s it! pyngrok is now available as a package to your Python projects,

 Open a Tunnel¶